martinjaros/thesis/sources/2-linux.md

 [`read()`][read], [`write()`][write]    stream           Raw data buffers, byte streams [`mmap()`][mmap]                        block            High throughput data transfers

-Table: Standard C library functions for working with device file descriptors
+Table: Available functions for working with device file descriptors

 For example let's assume a generic peripheral device connected by the I^2^C bus.
 First, to tell kernel there is such a device, the `sysfs` file-system may be used